ahmadajmi/CSS-Grid-Layout/README.md

 **Grid Lines**

-horizontal and vertical dividing lines

-The horizontal and vertical dividing lines of the grid, lines exists on either side of a column or a row.
-We can refer to a grid line by a numerical index or by a specific name.

 ![grid-lines](https://cloud.githubusercontent.com/assets/626005/9755781/266a84f0-56d5-11e5-92f4-cc40fb3154d8.png)

+We have 3 vertical lines, and 4 horizontal lines.

+The horizontal and vertical dividing lines of the grid, a line exists on either side of a column or a row.
+We can refer to a grid line by a numerical index, or by an author-specified name.

+When we are placing an element inside the container we can reference theses lines, if we want to place the header, we will put it between the first and the third vertical lines.

 **Grid Track**